 Notre Dame AmeriCorps

 The Notre Dame AmeriCorps program believes that education is the fundamental tool in the struggle of the poor for human dignity, self-esteem, and self-determination.
-We are committed to helping people help themselves.
-Our goal is to promote and encourage education, community empowerment, leadership development and multicultural harmony in hopes of producing greater unity, less violence, and better-informed citizens in our communities.
+Its members are committed to helping people help themselves.
+Notre Dame AmeriCorps Members dedicate a year of service to promote and encourage education, community empowerment, leadership development and multicultural harmony in hopes of producing greater unity, less violence, and better-informed citizens in our communities.
+Together, we are promoting human dignity and self-reliance by reaching out across culture and class.